JoshiCodes/WebAPI/README.md

 You can also use `ResponseData#from(int code, String body)` to create a new Builder object.

 <br><br>

+## Error Handling
+You can add error handlers to your routes using `WebserverBuilder#addErrorHandler(int, Route)`.
+The int is the code that should be handled by the specified Route.
+You can find common Error Codes in the `HttpErrorCode` class.
+For this Route, Method and Authentication annotations will not be checked.

 ## Methods
 You can specify the method that a route should be available on using the `@HttpMethod` annotation.